davidzuhn/cpNode/README.md

 Use Arduino platforms for CMRI interface input/output controls.

-This software developed by by Chuck Catania and Seth Neumann, for use with bare Arduino boards and the cpNode I2C based I/O extenders.
+This software developed by Chuck Catania and Seth Neumann, for use with bare Arduino boards and the cpNode I2C based I/O extenders.

 Discussions about this software or the cpNode boards takes place on the Arduini Yahoogroup.
 See http://groups.yahoo.com/neo/groups/Arduini/info for details on subscribing.